Linedy Genao: Career

 Genao's Broadway debut was in 2015, as an original Broadway cast member of On Your Feet!, a musical about Gloria and Emilio Estefan.
 She got the part at an open casting call.
 When theatres had to close during the COVID-19 pandemic, she returned to her previous profession, doing remote banking work.
 She has stated that she considered returning to banking full-time at the time but decided against it when she was offered to join the cast of Dear Evan Hansen as an understudy when it re-opened on Broadway.
 She had previously been a vacation swing on the first national tour of the show, prior to the pandemic.
 In late 2022, she starred as Gloria in a production of On Your Feet! at the Paper Mill Playhouse in New Jersey.

 Genao played the role of Cinderella in the Broadway production of Bad Cinderella at the Imperial Theatre, opening officially on March 23, 2023.
-She was the first Latina woman to originate a leading role in a Lloyd Webber production.
+She was the first Latina woman to originate a leading role in a Lloyd Webber production on Broadway.
 The show closed on June 4, 2023.

 In 2025, she was cast as the role of Myrtle Wilson in the Broadway production of The Great Gatsby.